jaspertjaden/DataAnalysisR/README.md

 ## Syllabus - by week of instruction
 1. Intro to seminar
-2. Exploratory data anaylsis (EDA) - I (ggplot; gtsummary; x)
+2. Exploratory data anaylsis (EDA)
   *	load data
   *	introduce WVS
   *	glimpse()
   *	skim()
   *	types of variables/ skalen
-•	univariate statistics (means, SDs, min, max)
+  *	univariate statistics (means, SDs, min, max)
+  * ggplot
-•	histograms
+    *	histograms
-•	boxplots
+    *	boxplots
-•	bar graphs
+    *	bar graphs
-•	Scatterplots
+    *	Scatterplots
+  * gtsummary
-•	Kreuztabellen
+    *	Kreuztabellen
-3. EDA - II  -> in class exercise
+3. EDA - in class exercise
-•	Markdown
+  *	Markdown intro
-•	With own data: Students apply
+  *	With WVS/own data: Students apply EDA
 4. Linear Regression - theory
-•	What is it?
+  *	What is it?
-•	When and for what can it be used?
+  *	When and for what can it be used?
-• Formula (short)
+  * Formula (short)
-•	Assumptions (short)
+  *	Assumptions (short)
-•	Interpretation of results?
+  *	Interpretation of results
-•	Mediation (maybe theory into DAG session and example into application?)
+  *	Mediation (maybe theory into DAG session and example into application?)
+  * Interactions?
-•	Multiple outcomes
+  *	Multiple outcomes
 5. Linear Regression – application
-•	Incl.
+  *	Incl.
 Short theory and DAG
-•	application with WVS data
+    *	application with WVS data
-•	include: interpretation of regression table
+  *	interpretation of regression table in practice
+  * Mediation
-• Mediation; total + direct effect
+    * total + direct effect
-• maybe: regression diagnostics
+  * maybe: regression diagnostics
 6. Linear Regression - exercise
-•	In-class exercises with dataset we provide
+  *	With WVS/own data: Students apply Linear Regression
 7. Logistic Regression - theory
-•	What is it?
+  *	What is it?
-•	kurz: Annahmen
-•	When and for what can it be use
+  *	When and for what can it be used?
+  * Formula (short)
+  *	Assumptions (short)
-•	Interpretation of results?
+  *	Interpretation of results
-•	Mediation
+  *	Mediation? (not as easy to do right)
-•	Multiple outcomes
+  *	Multiple outcomes
+  * Multinomial
 8. Logistic Regression - Application
+  *	Incl.
+Short theory and DAG
-•	application with WVS data
+    *	application with WVS data
+  *	interpretation of regression table in practice
+  * Mediation
+    * total + direct effect
+  * maybe: regression diagnostics
 9. Logistic Regression - Exercise
-•	discussion of a-home exercises based on second dataset
+  *	With WVS/own data: Students apply Logistic Regression
 10. Prediction/ Margins – theory and application
-•	predicted probabilities (at various covariate levels)
+  *	predicted probabilities (at various covariate levels)
-•	marginal effects
+  *	marginal effects
-•	Outlook:
 11. Prediction/ Margins – exercise
-•	predicted probabilities (at various covariate levels)
-•	marginal effects
-•	Outlook:
+  *	With WVS/own data: Students apply Logistic Regression
+    * Predict for Linear + Logistic Regressions from previous excercises
 12. Reporting/ Visualization
-•	formatted regression tables
+  *	formatted regression tables
-•	Publication-ready formatting/ labelling of visuals
+  *	Publication-ready formatting/ labelling of visuals
-•	coefficient plots
+  *	coefficient plots
 13. Discussion of ideas for term papers
 14. Outlook
-•	Machine learning
+  *	Machine learning

 Idea (Jakob): Maybe we can combine 13+14 (14 doesn't have to be that long?) and